 Challenges, lessons learned and next steps

-The project team is proud of the successes achieved to date in recruiting, contracting, and mentoring COBID certified firms and a diverse contractor workforce.
+The project team is proud of the successes achieved in recruiting, contracting, and mentoring COBID-certified firms and a diverse contractor workforce.
 The project shares its stories with other agencies and groups.
-The team also understands we haven’t met all our goals and there is more progress to be made, particularly toward goals for female apprenticeship overall as well as in minority male and female apprenticeship by trade in some trades.
+The team worked to meet goals and understood there is more progress to be made, particularly toward goals for female apprenticeship overall as well as in minority male and female apprenticeship by trade in some trades.
 The Labor Management Community Oversight Committee, formed as part of our Project Labor Agreement (PLA), works hard to identify and overcome key barriers to building diversity in our construction workforce and contracting community.
 The community includes representatives from the County, general contractor, trade unions and programs that support new apprentices entering the building trades.

-Posting our dashboards on the County website will allow the community to track progress over the coming years as well.
-As a result of the success on the Courthouse project, many public agencies are looking at our PLA as a model for how to build diversity on a construction project.
+Posting our dashboards on the County website allows the community to track progress over the coming years as well.
+As a result of the success on the Courthouse project, many public agencies are looking at our project labor agreement as a model for how to build diversity on a construction project.

 The success of the Green Dot bystander intervention program has also led agencies and private firms to investigate how they can implement the program on their next project to create a jobsite culture intolerant of violence and harassment.

-Multnomah County and Hoffman Construction will continue to work with subcontractors and pre-apprenticeship programs on recruitment, training and retention of women and minority workers across trades as well as continuing to foster a welcoming and safe workplace environment where workers and emerging firms have opportunities to grow and succeed.
+Multnomah County and Hoffman Construction worked with subcontractors and pre-apprenticeship programs on recruitment, training and retention of women and minority workers across trades and fostered a welcoming and safe workplace environment where workers and emerging firms had opportunities to grow and succeed.